Ivy-will/ALAN_UHI_pheno/README.md

 Instruction for use:
 --
-·To download the data form Demo and code for Code.
+* To download the data form Demo and code for Code.

-·Include the data and code in one folder in your personal computer.
+* Include the data and code in one folder in your personal computer.

-·The first step is read city list and tidy the raw data with ReadCityInfo.m and Tidy_pheno_ALAN_T.m.
+* The first step is read city list and tidy the raw data with ReadCityInfo.m and Tidy_pheno_ALAN_T.m.